vial0ft/payment-barcode-recognizer/README.md

 ## P.S.
 That is naive implementation my previous java project with clojure.
 And it defenetly is !NOT READY FOR PRODUCTION USAGE!
 Unlike the previous desktop version, recognizing is a clojure web services with clojurescript and [Reagent](https://reagent-project.github.io/) on a frontend.
-It can be deployed as a docker container.